FornaxA/cevap-doc/Token_case_1.md

    This service consists of:
    * A front-end: input form on a website where the game studio can input the Leaderboard, consisting of top 10 data: rank, user name, ION address, ION price amount.
 Additionally, the game studio can input an event number to uniquely identify this specific event.
    * After the service user submitted the Leaderboard data through the website's input form, the service performs calls to the `iond` ION daemon through remote procedure calls (RPC calls).
-With these calls, the service sends the ION rewards to the Leaders, and the service sends them a transaction that has data (OP_RETURN) in the first output and a special token in the second output.
+With these calls, the service sends the ION rewards to the Leaders, and the service sends them a transaction that has a special token (gSS-leaders) in the first output and data (OP_RETURN) in the second output.
+     * The game created the 'game Shooting Star' token, with the ticker name `gSS`.
+Each event creates its own sub-token, which is identified by the string "leader" and the number of the event (uint64_t).
+For more information on sub-tokens, read the Sub-token section below.
+The tokenGroupID of a sub-token can be created using the `ion-cli token subgroup` command.
      * The OP_RETURN data has the following format:

 | Field | Format | Data |